 As industrial and manufacturing clients consider how to maintain productivity while protecting worker health and well-being, we put our design and engineering experience to work to modify or enhance facilities, add health centers to existing plants, and adapt facility entry sequences for both materials and people.
 Learn more about our Industrial & Manufacturing expertise.

-Efficient transportation systems will continue to be a cornerstone of our nation’s infrastructure.
+Efficient transportation systems remain are a cornerstone of our nation’s infrastructure.
 How we plan and operate these systems, however, is undergoing a change.
-For example, we recently helped one of our clients develop a virtual approach to public engagement in light of the “safer at home” guidelines.
-Our expertise doesn’t stop there.
 Whether it’s developing a resiliency strategy, designing safer roads, incorporating active transportation strategies or filling staffing needs for state and local agencies, we stand ready to help.
 Learn more about our Transportation capabilities.

 At Gresham Smith, the health and well-being of our employees, our clients and partners, and the communities we serve is a top priority.